nativefier/nativefier/README.md

 👋 dear users / contributors!
 Public service announcement!

 Nativefier is maintained by YOU.
-It's reasonably sane to hack on since the 8.x cleanup, it fits the use cases needed by the original author and the current maintainer, so _we_ are not doing any active development.
+It's reasonably sane to hack on nowadays, it fits the use cases needed by the original author and the current maintainer, so _we_ are not doing any active development.

-But it's not dead!
+But it's alive!
 If YOU use it and want to see juicy features & fixes, PR welcome!
-In particular, #902 #831 #706 are three particularly annoying issues; help welcome on those (or [any other issue](https://github.com/jiahaog/nativefier/issues) that motivates you 🙂).
+Help welcome in particular on our [pinned issues](https://github.com/jiahaog/nativefier/issues), or any issue / feature that motivates you 🙂.

 Thanks!
 Take care.